 - Things already beyond their use-by date

 You don’t need to throw all of them into the trash.
-Food scraps can become composts for your plants, for example.
+Some food scraps can become composts for your plants, for example.

-You can sell processed foods such as bottled or packed condiments, as well as canned goods, to your neighbors.
+You can donate processed foods such as bottled or packed condiments, as well as canned goods, to your neighbors or local food bank.

 In turn, you can fill the space with whole foods and supplements.
-For example, instead of sugary cereals for breakfast, make a smoothie with Alkalizing Greens.
+For example, instead of sugary cereals for breakfast, make a smoothie with plenty of greens.